-Now you’ll want to take the link to your press kit and begin shipping to the press or other influential members of whatever your target audience is.
+Now, you’ll want to take the link to your press kit and begin shipping to the press or other influential members of your target audience.

-You may enjoy the crowdfunding tools to help you get press.
+You may enjoy these crowdfunding tools to help you get press.

-But don’t just send the link and hope that it gets read.
-Most people, especially the more popular ones, aren’t going to open random links that get sent to them.
+Don’t just send the link and hope that it gets read.
+Most people in media, especially the more popular ones, aren’t going to open random links that get sent to them.

 Instead, you should send out feelers to those people.
 Send a very short pitch to them and see if they’re interested in more.
 If they are, then you can send your press kit.
 Once they have it, let them look it over for a bit.

-If they’re interested, then ask them to disseminate the information to their fans.
-The press kit should contain everything they need to put together something for their fans, be it a video or a news article.
+If they’re interested, then ask them to disseminate the information to their audience or fans.
+The press kit should contain everything they need to put together a piece of content, whether it be a video or a news article.
 And don’t forget to include a link to important places like your campaign website (if you have one) or your Kickstarter campaign page.

 Congratulations.
 If you made it this far you’re probably on your way to success.
 Good luck with your press kits and your Kickstarter campaigns!